alexsaezm/dotfiles/README.md

 A lot of other programs might be needed.
 But the purpose of this repository is to configure the programs, not to install them.

+Be careful with the stuff you add to the top level on the repository, some items can be "installed" if they are not part of the [default ignore list](https://www.gnu.org/software/stow/manual/html_node/Types-And-Syntax-Of-Ignore-Lists.html).

 ## How to use this repository

 By default, stow operates on the parent of the folder.
 I don't clone repositories in my home folder hence I need to specify the place where I want the dotfiles, my home folder.